Models and miniatures

 What will you find in the exhibition?

-Models have a long tradition at The Norwegian Museum Of Science And Technology .
+Models have a long tradition at The Norwegian Museum of Science and Technology .
 We find several models among the first objects from the establishment of the museum in 1914, and today the museum has hundreds of models in its collections.

 In this exhibition you will find models of everything from steam engines to the body's organs, from operating instructions to cars.
 The models tell about how knowledge has been produced, practiced and communicated at our museum for more than a hundred years.